chuan-khuna/study-master-degree-plan/documents/CV.md

 # Phattharanat Khunakornophat
 Data Scientist/Machine Learning Engineer

-~~"I have an avid interest in data science and data visualisation"~~
+~~"I take an avid interest in data science and data visualisation"~~

 Six months of experience as a Data Scientist and Machine Learning Engineer.
 Focused on text data and time series analysis.
 Punctual and fast learner.
 Provided analysis and visualisation for a strategy team.
 Analysed point of sale data using RFM analysis, cohort analysis and association rule learning.
 Implemented data scraper for social media platforms.
 Trained a Transformer model for Speech Emotion Recognition and achieved 60% validation accuracy.